-Botox has quickly become to No. 1 non-surgical cosmetic treatment with more than 7 million treatments performed last year.
+Botox has quickly become the No. 1 non-surgical cosmetic treatment with more than 7 million treatments performed in the last year.

-Despite the botulinum toxin’s popularity, there are still misconceptions about the treatment.
+Despite the neurotoxin’s popularity, there are still misconceptions about this beauty treatment.

-Are you a nurse, physician or medical professional looking to earn your Botox certification?
-Discover the truth behind 6 of the most common Botox myths during Botox training!
+If you a nurse, physician or medical professional looking to earn your Botox certification, discover the truth behind 6 of the most common Botox myths during Botox training!